-In Delaware, the right to cancel a timeshare contract expires at midnight on the fifth business day following the date on which the contract was signed (Del.
+In Delaware, the right to cancel a timeshare contract expires at midnight on the fifth business day following the date of its execution (when the contract was signed).
+(Del.
 Code Ann.
 Tit.
-6, § 2824(a)).
+6, § 2824(a), § 2823(b)).

-To cancel the purchase, you must mail notice of your intent to cancel by certified mail to the timeshare seller at the address shown in the timeshare contract (Del.
+To cancel the purchase, you must mail notice of your intent to cancel by certified mail to the timeshare seller at the address shown in the timeshare contract.
+The cancellation is considered effective upon mailing.
+(Del.
 Code Ann.
 Tit.
 6, § 2824(c)).
-(Learn more about cancelling a timeshare purchase in Nolo's article How Do I Cancel a Timeshare Contract?)

 If you cancel, the developer must refund your money within 15 days.
 (Del.
 Code Ann.
 Tit.
 6, § 2824(d)).